 This Request for Proposal (“RFP”) is an invitation from Twin Oaks/Birches Health Care Charitable Foundation (“Foundation”) to prospective firms (“Proponents”) to submit proposals (the “Proposal”) for the provision of Investment Management Services for the Foundation.

-Should Proponents have questions regarding these erms and conditions, they must contact the person named in section 1.3.
-Inquiries.
+Should Proponents have questions regarding these terms and conditions, they must contact the person named in section 1.3.2 Inquiries.

 REQUEST FOR PROPOSAL DEFINITIONS